-Discover the art of storytelling with data and make an impact in your organization with Simplilearn's data visualization courses.
+Learn how to tell compelling stories with data and significantly impact your organization through Simplilearn's data visualization courses.

 Data visualization is the process of communicating and translating data and information in a visual context, usually employing a graph, chart, bar, or other visual aid.
 Visualization also uses images to communicate the relationships between various sets of data.